OpenDosimeter/OpenDosimeter/README.md

 **[@OpenDosimeter](https://www.youtube.com/channel/UCCUE-LeyRK8Y6H67ti1gdNA):** Finally, head over to our YouTube channel for instructional manuals on ordering the PCB, assembling, programming, and calibrating the device.

 ## Working Principle
-The flow chart below illustrates the operation, using grey boxes to represent hardware components and orange boxes to indicate software functionality.
+The flow chart below illustrates the operation, using grey boxes to represent hardware components and orange boxes to indicate software functionality (inspired by the [Open Gamma Detector flowchart](https://github.com/OpenGammaProject/Open-Gamma-Detector/tree/main?tab=readme-ov-file#working-principle), demonstrating the similarity of the underlying design).
 The current software version (1.0) implements photon-counting capabilities (excellent for low to medium dose rates).
 A parallel energy-integrating component (for medium to high dose rates)is under development for the upcoming software version 1.1.
  <div align=left>
     <img width="600"  alt="Flowchart of device principle" src="https://github.com/OpenDosimeter/OpenDosimeter/blob/main/docs/Flowchart.png">
     </br>